holoviz/holoviz/doc/Roadmap.rst

    documenting examples, testing examples (including notebooks), and building websites.
-Projects addressing each of these areas are being added to the `PyViz Github organization <https://github.com/pyviz>`__ and will be documented as they become mature.
+Projects addressing each of these areas are being added to the `PyViz Github organization <https://github.com/pyviz>`__ and will either be documented as they become mature or removed if they are supplanted by emerging external tools).

 6. **Integrating 3D surface and volume rendering into HoloViz**: HoloViews can plot limited quantities of 3D surface or point data using